bevyengine/rfcs/rfcs/45-stageless.md

 ## Summary

-The existing stage boundaries result in a large number of complications: preventing us from operating across stages.
+The existing stage boundaries result in a large number of complications as they prevent us from operating across stages.
 Moreover, several related features (run criteria, states and fixed timesteps) are rather fragile and overly complex.
 This tangled mess needs to be holistically refactored: simplifying the scheduling model down into a single `Schedule`, moving towards an intent-based configuration style, taking full advantage of system labels as sets and leveraging exclusive systems to handle complex logic.